harlan-zw/nuxt-delay-hydration/README.md

 to delay the hydration to avoid this penalty.

 The current solution for delaying hydration is [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) which works well.
-However, it can require a lot of tinkering and may add complexity.
+However, it can require a lot of tinkering, may break your HMR and add avoidable complexity.

 This module has been built as a quick and painless way to increase performance scores.
 </details>